There’s no shortage of amazing things to experience in Iceland, but the problem is having the time to fit in everything.

 14. Basalt Columns at Svartifoss

-Some Icelandic waterfalls get you gushing superlatives due to their size, the number of tiers, or the fact you can walk right up to them.
-Others simply find themselves incredible settings.
+Some Icelandic waterfalls will make you gush with superlatives due to their size, the number of tiers, or the fact you can walk right up to them.
+Others simply find themselves in incredible settings.
 Take Svartifoss for example.
-It’s not big.
+It’s not huge.
 It doesn’t make the ground tremble.
 It doesn’t even bother with rainbows.
 Instead, this modest 20m-tall horsetail plume has picked a prime spot in an amphitheatre of hexagonal basalt columns.

 Svartifoss commands an almost cathedral-like sense of awe – and it’s perhaps no coincidence that Guthjon Samuelsson, the architect of Reykjavik’s striking Hallgrimskirkja cathedral, sought inspiration here.
 Make the pilgrimage to this revered waterfall at Skaftafell, the gateway to the Vatnajokull National Park.
 From the visitor centre, an easy two-hour round-trip walking trail features head-spinning views of the falls.